Krizsi96/mcap_demo/docs/tutorials/using-mcap-logging-in-libraries.md

 However, using `print` statements should be avoided, so we have to create a logger for our library.

-## Creating Logger For Our Library
+## Creating logger for our library

 !!! info